Your home is your sanctuary, but just how healthy is it?

 Lead may also be found on windowsills, doors and door frames, railings, porches and more.
 You may track lead dust in on the bottom of your shoes if you walk in contaminated dirt or soil.
 Lead can exist in old pipes and soldering, where it can leak into your water.
 If you decide to renovate your home, repair and painting activities can also expose you.

-If your home was built before 1978, have it tested for lead.
-You can use a paint inspector for the job, or you can check with your local health department.
+If your home was built before 1978, have it tested for lead?
+Moreover, you can use a paint inspector for the job, or you can check with your local health department.
 They can help you test a paint chip.
 If the results come back positive, have the professionals address the hazards.

 It’s also wise to test your drinking water for lead and other heavy metals.
 Using a water filter that traps heavy metals can help reduce any potential exposure.
 Regardless, always let the water run for a few seconds to flush out the pipes before drinking.